 Chloroform was found to put the patient's life in jeopardy once in two hundred administrations, ether once in fifteen hundred; and these figures are sufficiently striking to make those who advocate the universal and exclusive employment of chloroform pause and consider their position.
 Severe and prolonged vomiting was found to be more common after chloroform than ether, although transient retching occurred more frequently after ether.

-The most important conclusions in regard to chloroform were the following:-
+Among the most important conclusions of the Committee were the following :---